Learn To Ride Western Trails At The American Adventure Ranch

 Once you have mastered the skills required to properly cue your horse, and to stay centered in the saddle, we venture out of the round-pen and arena and include level ranch perimeter trail rides that are closer to our ranch home base.
 Our intermediate riders gain further instruction on riding at the trot and the canter.
-We strongly recommend helmets for all riders, but require helmets on all horse rides.
+We provide and require helmets on all horse rides.
 If you own your own equestrian helmet you may of course bring it for use while on horseback at Marble Mountain Ranch.

 Our equestrian program is based on stock that is bred and trained by our staff and family so that we know intimately the personalities and traits of our horses.
 Here are some of the horses in the dude string that you will meet on your trail riding holiday.

 Horse Riding Lessons and Trail Rides Require Proper Dress

 Horseback riding on mountain trails requires participants with proper attire and some minimum physical conditioning.
 Accordingly, we ask that you allow us to candidly assess your skill and conditioning as we plan the particulars of the rides you will be joining.
 Please come dressed with long pants, sturdy shoes or boots, a hat and no large or expensive jewelry.
 We encourage all riders to wear a hard hat.